How to design a dark theme user interface

 Background and surfaces with a brand color

-Dark themes don’t have to be black and grey only.
-If you are in love with your brand color, there is a way to translate this to your dark theme.
-In the example below we have #45E2A1 as our brand color.
+Dark themes don’t necessarily have to be black and gray only.
+If you are in love with your brand color, there are ways to translate this to your dark theme.
+In the example below we have a purple color as our brand color.
 To make a dark version of this we give it an opacity of 12% on a black background.
-This results in the darker color #05120D.
+This results in the darker purple used on the background of our app.

-- Decide whether you want a grey background color or a dark version of your brand color.
+- Decide whether you want a gray background color or a dark version of your brand color.

 - Create different shades from the background color for elevated components.